It can be easy to forget important things: What time is that meeting? Where’s my phone? Did I pay my credit card bill yet?

 Plus, some creditors, such as federal student loan servicers, offer a discount for setting up automatic payments.
 In some cases, this is an interest rate reduction, which could help reduce the total amount of debt paid overtime.

 Get up to $300 when you bank with SoFi.

 Open a SoFi Checking and Savings Account with direct deposit and get up to a $300 cash bonus.
 Plus, get up to 4.60% APY on your cash!

 Disadvantages of Automatic Bill Payment

 Some payment amounts change month to month, such as utility bills.
 Without checking ahead of time how much the bill will be, it’s possible for the utility company to simply withdraw what is owed, causing the account to be overdrawn.
-Overdraft fees depend on the bank, but the Center for Responsible Lending found that all 10 of the biggest banks in America charge overdraft fees greater than $35.
-In fact, the center also reports that large banks charged consumers $11.68 billion in overdraft fees in just one year.
-Forgetting about automatic withdrawals from financial accounts could lead to overspending, pushing account balances lower than the amount needed to cover those pre-set bill payments.
+Overdraft fees depend on the bank, but the average is around $35, according to the Federal Deposit Insurance Corporation (FDIC).

-Another disadvantage of automatic bill pay is that it reduces the amount of control over what money is going out at certain times.
-One safeguard that could be put in place to help prevent over-drafting is to spread out bill payment dates throughout the month, rather than having them all grouped together.
+One possible solution to such cash flow issues: Spread out bill payment dates throughout the month, rather than having them all grouped together.
 Bills might be scheduled for the beginning or the end of the month, but it’s simple to change the date of automatic payments, with enough notice.
 You can contact the payee about moving a bill due date and then double-check when the change will go into effect to avoid any late payments.